YuChaoGithub/meme-linebot/readme.md

 * Implement a tracker to track the statistics of meme usage.

 # Development Log
+*(In reverse chronological order.)*

+## 2020.09.14
+* Fuzzy search supported. (i.e. Even if no meme matches the user's message, the meme with the closest name would be returned.)

+## 2020.09.07
+* Now the the Line ID is shown in the homepage.

+## 2020.08.30
+* The uploader tool will now show the error when it fails to upload image to Imgur.
+* Now punctuations will be stripped out of the received messages, so that messages with redundant punctuations can also trigger the chatbot.

 ## 2020.08.29
 * Started the project this morning and finished it before dinner.
 Yup.

-## 2020.08.30
-* The uploader tool will now show the error when it fails to upload image to Imgur.
-* Now punctuations will be stripped out of the received messages, so that messages with redundant punctuations can also trigger the chatbot.

-## 2020.09.07
-* Now the the Line ID is shown in the homepage.